cognitedata/python-extractor-utils-rest/README.md

 }
 ```

-This does not apply if the return type is set to `JsonType`.
+This does not apply if the return type is set to `JsonBody`.

 ## Contributing